IBM/universal-connectors/filter-plugin/logstash-filter-saphana-guardium/README.md

 * Download the required (ngdbc)jars as per your database version from URL https://tools.hana.ondemand.com/#hanatools .

-* For CSVTEXTFILE-based auditing, refer to this [package](https://github.com/IBM/universal-connectors/tree/main/filter-plugin/logstash-filter-saphana-guardium/SaphanaOverFilebeatPackage) and download the [SAPHANA-offline-plugin.zip](https://github.com/IBM/universal-connectors/raw/release-v1.2.0/filter-plugin/logstash-filter-saphana-guardium/SaphanaOverFilebeatPackage/SAPHANA/SAPHANA-offline-plugin.zip) plug-in.
+* For CSVTEXTFILE-based auditing, refer to this [package](https://github.com/IBM/universal-connectors/tree/main/filter-plugin/logstash-filter-saphana-guardium/SaphanaOverFilebeatPackage) and download the [SAPHANA-offline-plugin.zip](https://github.com/IBM/universal-connectors/raw/release-v1.2.0/filter-plugin/logstash-filter-saphana-guardium/SaphanaOverFilebeatPackage/SAPHANA/SAPHANA-offline-plugin.zip) plug-in.(Do not unzip the offline-package file throughout the procedure).This step is not necessary for Guardium Data Protection v12.0 and later.

-* For CSTABLE based auditing, refer to this [package](https://github.com/IBM/universal-connectors/tree/main/filter-plugin/logstash-filter-saphana-guardium/SaphanaOverJdbcPackage)	and download the [SAPHANA-offline-plugin.zip](https://github.com/IBM/universal-connectors/raw/release-v1.2.0/filter-plugin/logstash-filter-saphana-guardium/SaphanaOverJdbcPackage/SAPHANA-offline-plugin.zip) plug-in.
+* For CSTABLE based auditing, refer to this [package](https://github.com/IBM/universal-connectors/tree/main/filter-plugin/logstash-filter-saphana-guardium/SaphanaOverJdbcPackage) and download the [SAPHANA-offline-plugin.zip](https://github.com/IBM/universal-connectors/raw/release-v1.2.0/filter-plugin/logstash-filter-saphana-guardium/SaphanaOverJdbcPackage/SAPHANA-offline-plugin.zip) plug-in.(Do not unzip the offline-package file throughout the procedure).This step is not necessary for Guardium Data Protection v12.0 and later.

 # Procedure